 - The Outer Limits (1995): "Judgment Day" (season 6, episode 1) involves a TV show where crime victims' families hunt down and kill the apparent killers.
 The guy the episode focuses on didn't do it, was framed by the show's producer, and uses the show to clear himself.

-- In original The Outer Limits episode "Fun and Games", an alien transports a man and women to another planet, were they are forced to fight a pair of aliens from another race to the death.
+- In The Outer Limits (1963) episode "Fun and Games", an alien transports a man and women to another planet, where they are forced to fight a pair of aliens from another race to the death.
 The battle is broadcast on the homeworld of the alien who brought them there.
 Once the battle is over, the homeworld of the losers is to be destroyed, which will also be broadcast to the alien's for their amusement.

 - In one episode of Judge John Deed, a contestant in a reality show where contestants are divided into "slaves" and "masters" is murdered during a live broadcast.

 - Le Jeu de la Mort was a French documentary special that purported to be one of these.
 Contestants on a game show called La Zone Xtrême would receive electric shocks of increasing intensity as punishment for giving incorrect answers.
 The contestants and host were actors, but the people administering the shocks weren't, and they thought it was real.
 It was a recreation of the Milgram experiment updated for the reality TV era.